-Whether you have your own rod or need to rent, there's plenty of opportunities to cast a reel in Richmond, BC
+Whether you have your own rod or want to go on a guided tour with all equipment provided, there are plenty of opportunities to cast a reel in Richmond, BC.

 Join Steveston Seabreeze Adventures on a fishing charter departing from Steveston.
 All of the equipment you need for a full day trip is provided.
 Start your day by checking prawn and crab traps before heading to the Gulf Islands for your chance to reel in salmon, lingcod, herring, sturgeon, red snapper, and more.

 If you have your own gear, there are 5 major fishing locations in Richmond.
 Each of these piers, platforms, and floats offers a unique view of the Fraser River, and picnic tables can be found at each location.

 Along the South Arm of the Fraser River

 - No. 2 Road Fishing Pier and Float - A historic area at the start of the South Dyke Trail with views of Steveston Island (aka Shady Island) and the historic Cannery Channel.